MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ## Permissions

-Requires CONTROL permission on database in Azure Synapse Analytics.
+Requires CONTROL permission on database in Azure Synapse.

 ## Locking